Collaborne/miro-templating/README.md

 # miro-templating

+[Miro.com](https://www.miro.com) is an online whiteboard for visual collaboration.
+It comes with a great UI to build and collaborate canvases.
+Miro offers as well an API to programmatically create new boards.

+This library allows the templating of Miro boards:
+- Create new boards via the Miro API based on a JSON template - including placeholders that are replaced during board creation
+- Query specific user created data within the Miro board, e.g. ideas posted in a specific box within the Miro board

-Create new Miro boards based on a template.
-Includes tools to create &amp; test the templates.
+The repository contains as well tools to create & test the templates.

 ## Install